CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 LLVM version is 4.0.0 or later.
 Enable usage of the PRIV (privileged mode) in kernel HSA configuration.

+### .hsa_scratchbuffer

+Syntax: .hsa_scratchbuffer SIZE

+This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
+Defines scratchbuffer size in kernel HSA configuration.

 ### .hsa_sgprsnum

 Syntax: .hsa_sgprsnum REGNUM